HewlettPackard/jupyterhub-samlauthenticator/README.md

 If the timezone being passed in by the `NotOnOrAfter` and `NotBefore` fields cannot be read by `strptime()`, don't fear!
 So long as the timezone that the IdP resides in is known, it's possible to set the IdP's timezone.
 Set the `idp_timezone` field to a string that uniquely designates a timezone that can be looked up by [`pytz`](https://pypi.org/project/pytz/), and login should be able to continue.

+If an IdP MUST be configured to use a SAML entity id other than the protocol, url, and port number of the JupyterHub install, the `entity_id` field of the SAML Authenticator should be set.
+This should be a unique string that uniquely identifies the Service Provider in the SAML Architecture.

+If the JupyterHub instance is sitting behind a proxy or if the `entity_id` provided above is not a url that refers to where the JupyterHub instance is listening, the `acs_endpoint_url` MUST be set.
+This is where a user should POST data to complete a SAML Login procedure.

+The `organization_name`, `organization_display_name`, and `organization_url` are populated directly from the SAML Authenticator into the SAML SP metadata.
+If ANY of these values are present, there WILL BE an organization subsection in the SP metadata, and the organization subsection will have an element for each value that is populated.
+The organization will not have an element for any of the values that are not populated.

 The following two configurations are _usually_ on logout handlers, but because SAML is a special login method, we put these on the Authenticator.

 If the user's servers should be shut down when they logout, set `shutdown_on_logout` to `True`.
 This stops all servers that the user was running as part of their session.
 It is a somewhat dangerous to set this option to `True` because a user may not be done with computations that they are running on those servers.